 This makes it much easier to respond appropriately if issues arise, but it also protects your company from liability.

-6. Training, Development, And Performance Management
+6. Training, Development, and Performance Management

-By the time your first business anniversary rolls around, you should be ready to go with performance review metrics that you’ll use to measure each employee’s time with the company.
+By the time your first business anniversary rolls around, you should be ready to go with OKRs and performance review metrics that you’ll use to measure each employee’s time with the company.
 Ideally, you should also have the means to increase their pay if their performance review merits it.

 As far as training and development goes, start thinking about how you could help your employees grow their skills and progress in the company.
 Trade shows, conferences, and online training are all excellent ideas to consider for later training and development.